sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedProperties.markdown

 {{<instance-fail `An instance with unevaluated properties that do not conform to the 'unevaluatedProperties' subschema is invalid`>}}
 { "foo": "foo", "bar": 36, "fooBar": "string" }
 {{</instance-fail>}}
 For the above two instances, the annotation result of `properties` is [ "foo" ], and the annotation result of nested `patternProperties` is [ "bar" ].
-The `unevaluatedProperties` recognizes the annotations from `properties` as well as `patternProperties` (as it can see through adjacent and nested applicators) and ensures that 'fooBar' remains unevaluated and its subschema applies to 'fooBar'.
+The `unevaluatedProperties` recognizes the annotations from `properties` as well as `patternProperties` (as it can see through adjacent and nested applicators as only the produced annotations matter, not the schema structure) and ensures that 'fooBar' remains unevaluated and its subschema applies to 'fooBar'.
 * The first instance passes as it conforms to the unevaluated subschema.
 * The second instance fails as it does not conform to the unevaluated subschema.